 The plywood triangles that go on the top of the Pikler triangle are isosceles triangles that are really easy to draw.
-Grab the free printable plans to grab the full triangle dimensions.
+Grab the printable plans to grab the full triangle dimensions.

 I drew the triangle on the plywood, then cut it out with the miter saw.

 Ignore the curves.
 They were just there for curving the edges later.